Handicapping in Go: Compensation points

 In games between players of equal rank, the Black player compensates for the advantage of playing first by offering compensation points (komi) to the White player.
 When the difference in strength is one rank, no handicap stone is given.
 Instead the stronger player takes White but without compensation points.

 An alternative type of handicap for differences of rank greater than one is that rather than Black gaining starting stones, there is reverse komi.
 In it, the weaker player takes black, and is given both the first move and compensation points too.
 Compensation points are sometimes preferred to stones because the players would like to play or practice as if it is an even game, with opening joseki strategy unchanged.

 Historical handicaps

+An early precedent for match-based handicap conventions appears in the Dunhuang Go Manual (c.
+550 CE), which discusses handicap terminology and records what is believed to be the earliest mention of deciding a handicapped match on a best-of-three basis.

 Before the 20th century, other systems of handicaps were used.
 For example, two players might agree to a multi-game match (jubango) where the games were played without komi, but the weaker player would be granted the black stones in two games out of every three in the match, giving them an edge in the overall match standings.